jasonb5/charts/docs/guide/common-library.md

     type: configmap
 ```

-This works for containers defined in `extraContainers` as well.
+This works for `extraContainers` as well.
 ```yaml
 extraContainers:
   sidecar: